-- lock or unlock the vehicle doors without using the key
+- lock or unlock the vehicle doors without using the key.

-- open trunk
+- open the trunk.

-- disable/enable horn chirp

-- disable/enable autolock
+- disable/enable autolock.

 See also Remote entry system in this chapter for more information.

 Your vehicle has a factory-set 5-digit code that operates the keyless entry system.
 You can also program your own 5-digit personal entry code.